Inpatient Physical Rehabilitation Guide

 If you need dialysis, you will receive it at Henry Ford Wyandotte Hospital.
 If you need radiation or another off-site service, we will provide transportation to and from the appointments, making sure to coordinate with your therapy sessions.

 Our goal is for every patient to return home.
-We work closely with you and your family to figure out how to accomplish that, and we have a proven track record of success.
+We work closely with you and your family to determine how to accomplish that.
+We have a proven track record of success, with 85% of our patients returning home.
 But we also have to keep your safety in mind, and we may recommend that some patients go to a nursing home or assisted living.
 If that’s the case, one of our social workers helps to make the arrangements.

-Before you’re discharged, the social worker will help you determine what outpatient services you may need.
+Before you’re discharged, the rehab physician and therapy team will determine what outpatient services you may need.
 Depending on the services, you might get them at home or at a center such as our outpatient program.
 The decision is based on your needs, preferences and insurance coverage.

-Before leaving, you will receive information and assistance on getting recommended medical equipment for your home — items such as wheelchairs, hospital beds, walking aids, special bathtub seats, etc. One of our therapists will answer your questions.
+Before leaving, you will receive information and assistance on getting recommended medical equipment for your home — items such as wheelchairs, hospital beds, walking aids, special bathtub seats or shower chairs.
+Our therapists and social worker will guide you and answer your questions.